-A decrease in accurate recall of information as a result of the effects of previously learned or presented information
+- A decrease in accurate recall of information as a result of the effects of previously learned or presented information - Old material increases forgetting of the new material

 Example

 - A student studies for a psychology test on Saturday and a sociology test on Sunday.
 It is Monday and the student is taking the sociology test.
 He has trouble remembering the sociology information because he confuses it with the psychology information. - The psychology information was learned first - The sociology information was learned second - The first information interfered with remembering the second information